garlic0x1/markcl/README.md

 # Usage

-Markcl exposes one macro, `render` that accepts an output and any number of s-expressions to convert into markdown.
+Markcl exposes one macro, `render`, that accepts an output and any number of s-expressions to convert into markdown.

 The output argument can be `nil` if you want a string, `t` if you want stdout, or any stream.
 It is the same as `format`